 Luckily, the list of vegetables that rats can not eat is a lot shorter than the list of vegetables they can eat.

 Rats can not eat raw artichokes, but they can eat cooked artichokes.
 Rats should not consume raw artichoke because t inhibits their protein digestion.
 This effect does not happen when they consume cooked artichoke.

 Rats can not eat alfalfa because they’re unable to digest it.
 They do not have the proper enzymes in their digestive system to break down the cellulose in this vegetable, which can result in blockages in their digestive tract.
-Also, most rats don’t really like to eat it when it’s in pellets and just leave it rather than eating it.
+Also, most rats don’t really like to eat it when it’s in pellets and just leave it rather than eat it.

 Rats should never consume raw beans because they contain an antinutrient called hemagglutinin that destroys vitamin A and enzymes that your rat needs to digest proteins and starches.
 This includes any kind of beans – kidney beans, black beans, lima beans, etc. Cooked beans on the other hand are fine to share with your rat.
 As long as you’re absolutely sure that the bean is thoroughly cooked it will not harm your rat.

 Beets are high in oxalic acid and nitrates.
 This can cause urinary crystals to form.
 On top of that, the oxalates in the beets will bind with the calcium and iron in their body, which can result in your rat becoming deficient in these minerals.
 If your rat eats a small amount of beets nothing bad will happen, but it’s a food that’s best avoided because there are many other, healthier options out there.